NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/typescript.md

 <<< @/../packages/hardhat-core/sample-projects/typescript/tsconfig.json

 And that's really all it takes.
-Now you can write your config, tests and tasks in TypeScript.
+Now you can write your config, tests, tasks and Ignition modules in TypeScript.

 ## Type-checking your project